gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 ---
 layout: post
-title:  "The Lost Coin"
+title:  "Despair can disappear in an instant"
 date:   2019-09-22
 header-style: text
 lang: en
+subtitle: The very things that make us happy – are also the cause of unhappiness, because they are gone, we sink into sorrow
+description: >-
+  The very things that make us happy – are also the cause of unhappiness, because they are gone, we sink into sorrow
+image: >-
+  /assets/images/post_images/unpredictable.jpg
+optimized_image: >-
+  /assets/images/post_images/unpredictable.jpg
-tags: [Story, Empathy]
+tags: [Short Story, Empathy]
-categories: story
+category: life
+author: sarthakgarg
+paginate: true
 ---
-Appa disappeared, although, his body was there in front of me on the hospital bed.
-Through tears, I recalled the hard truth that life had taught me, and I smiled.
-And once again, I hoped the desperation will disappear soon like it had 30 years ago when I was 17 years old.
+Appa disappeared, his body was there in front of me on the hospital bed.
+Through tears, I recalled the hard truth that he had taught me.
+Despair will disappear soon like it had 30 years ago when I was 17 years old.

 It was a usual Monday morning, sky was clear, and Appa was at the breakfast table, precisely at seven.